-Online marketplace platforms and e-commerce stores have become powerful business formats within the digital economy.
-With the right strategy and niche market, your e-commerce or marketplace site can generate powerful revenue streams.
+Marketplace platforms and online stores have both become powerful e-commerce business models within the digital economy.
+With the right strategy and niche market, your online store or marketplace site can generate powerful revenue streams.
 Both options have pros and cons, so how do you decide which model is right for your business idea?

-In this article, we will discuss the key differences between building e-commerce sites and marketplace platforms so you can make an informed decision.
+In this article, we will discuss the key differences between building online stores and marketplace platforms so you can make an informed decision.
 [Click on highlighted links for more detailed information on sub-topics.]

 An online marketplace, on the other hand, focuses on matching multiple buyers and sellers of goods and services.
 For example, Etsy.com successfully provides space for individual crafters to reach customers who are looking for unique, hand-made, and small scale products.
 The marketplace owner administrates and connects the two sides of the platform, with sellers taking care of their own inventory.

-Building an online marketplace is an entirely different proposition to an e-commerce site.
-An online marketplace facilitates the trade of goods and services for a fee, while an e-commerce site focuses on the trading itself.
+Building a marketplace platform is an entirely different proposition to an online store.
+An online marketplace facilitates the trade of goods and services for a fee, while an online store focuses on the trading itself.
 Let’s dig deeper into the scope, potential, and differences between them.

-Internet shopping is more popular in the UK than in any other major country, making it the third-largest e-commerce market in the world.
-In 2017, the UK had 108,000 active online stores, which collectively made up a quarter of the total UK retail market with a massive £586.3bn in sales.
-B2C online sales contributed £145.6bn, while B2B and B2G online sales combined totalled £133.6bn.
+Internet shopping is more popular in the UK than in any other major country, making it the third-largest retail e-commerce market in the world.
+The UK’s 100,000+ online stores collectively made up 18% of the £381bn UK retail market in 2018.
 Leading e-commerce players in the B2C space include Tesco, Argos, John Lewis, and Next.

 In 2018, marketplace platforms generated 60% of $2.86 trillion global e-commerce revenue, following 20% year-on-year growth.
 Although the most prominent online marketplaces in the UK remain the big international players such as Amazon and eBay, locally developed marketplace platforms like Rightmove, NotOnTheHighStreet, Flubit, and Gumtree are achieving success in niche verticals.